What is Google 3 Pack and How to Get Listed: A Complete Guide

 The best part is that you can add custom call-to-action buttons, such as “Call Now,” “Book Appointment Now,” or “Sign-up Now” under your post to convert customers right away.

-Customer reviews are another vital ranking factor on the map pack.
+Customer reviews, especially Google reviews, are another vital ranking factor for the Google 3 pack.

 This is likely because quality ratings and reviews help Google (and your prospects) verify your business’s credibility and trustworthiness.